A Man Who Played a Pivotal Role in Solving the Mystery of Life

 At the young age of 25, Wallace, along with Henry Walter Bates (an English Naturalist) decided to travel to Brazil to collect specimens of insects, birds, and other animals.
 On 26 April 1848, they left for Pará (Belém) from Liverpool.
 For A. R. Wallace, the primary aim of this expedition was two-folded, viz. to seek the evidence for evolution and to make an attempt to discover its mechanism.
 A few months after the beginning of the expedition, Wallace and Bates split up in order to collect specimens in different areas.
 Wallace focused in the middle Amazon and Rio Negro; he traveled up the Rio Negro River more than anyone else had done before.
 Wallace drew a map of the Rio Negro, which was published by the Royal Geographical Society of London and which became the standard map for many years.

 In 1852, due to his poor health, Wallace decided to return to Britain.
 However, during the voyage, his ship caught fire and sank; destroying his precious notes, drawings, and much of the collections.
 After days of drifting in the open sea, Wallace managed to reach England.
-In 1854, Wallace left Britain for Malay Archipelago (now Malaysia and Indonesia).
+In 1854, Wallace left Britain for Malay Archipelago (group of islands in the Pacific and Indian Oceans including areas like East Malaysia, islands of Indonesia, etc.).
 After spending nearly eight big years in the region and undertaking sixty or seventy separate journeys, he had covered a distance of around 14,000 miles.
 He visited every important island in the Archipelago, and collected about 7500 shells, 8050 bird skins, 110,000 insects, and 410 mammal plus reptile specimens.
 Amongst these many species were entirely new to biologists and naturalists of that time.

 Ornithoptera croesus – Wallace’s Golden Birdwing Butterfly (Bacan Island)